chromestone/Advances-In-XR/index.md

 Even though we have to take fig. 1 with a grain of salt, we created this graph because we think it is an interesting way to present our results.

 ### eyeFER in Practice <a name="ePr"></a>

+So far we've only mentioned how we believe, in theory, that our finetuned model works.
+In this section, we present feedback obtained in the field and from **real** people.

 **Student Testimonies**